-a.
+- a.
 The public education system teaches evolution as a fact.
 For them, there is no God to which man is responsible.
-That is a vital contradiction to what I believe.

-b.
-The public education system is opposed to prayer to Almighty God, the creator of the universe. c.
+That is a vital contradiction to what we believe the Bible teaches. - b.
+The public education system is opposed to prayer to Almighty God, the creator of the universe. - c.
 The public education system is opposed to the Bible, God's Holy Word.

-d.
-The public education system does not want students to speak about their faith in Jesus Christ.

-e.
-The public education system is not adequate to teach our children the values they need to live righteously and soberly in this present evil world.

-f.
-The public education system is controlled in large measure by the National Education Association which is pro-homosexual, pro-abortion, pro-fornication, antifamily, anti-Christ, anti-church, and anti-Bible.

-g.
-In Anchorage, the public education system spends more than \$7000 each year for a child's education - that's \$7000 of your tax dollars.
-Much of that budget is spent on things we would never choose as a part of our children's educational process.

-h.
-Some of the materials used in the classroom and libraries of the public-school system is pro-sodomite, proabortion, pro-free sex, anti-family, anti-church, and anti-Bible.
-Some of it is clearly pornographic.
+- d.
+The public education system does not want students to speak about their faith in Jesus Christ. - e.
+The public education system is not adequate to teach our children the values they need to live righteously and soberly in this present evil world. - f.
+The public education system is controlled in large measure by the National Education Association which is pro-homosexual, pro-abortion, pro-fornication, anti-family, anti-Christ, anti-church, and anti-Bible.
+Now many schools are teaching Islam a wicked and ungodly religion.
+They do this while forbidding the Bible and prayer in the schools, - g.
+In Anchorage, the public education system spends more than \$7000 each year for a child's education that's \$7000 of your tax dollars.
+Much of that budget is spent on things we would never choose as a part of our children's educational process. - h.
+Some of the materials used in the classroom and libraries of the public-school system is pro-sodomite, pro-abortion, pro-free sex, anti-family, anti-church, and anti-Bible.
+Some of the materials used by the government schools are clearly pornographic.